bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 - $Ex$ increases GDP while $Im$ decreases GDP

 ### Real vs Nominal GDP
-Nomial GDP is the total value of goods and service $not corrected$ for inflation while Real GDP is the value of goods and service $corrected$ for inflation.
+Nomial GDP is the total value of goods and service **not corrected** for inflation while Real GDP is the value of goods and service **corrected** for inflation.
 - For base year Nomial GDP $=$ Real GDP

 ### GDP deflator and Inflation Rate